Scope creep: Client additions

-The communication gap between project stakeholders
+Communication gap between project stakeholders

-Another huge cause of scope creep is the communication gap between the stakeholders.
-Clients may not respond quickly enough to the project managers causing the project to run into a bottleneck.
+Another cause of scope creep is the communication gap between the stakeholders.
+Clients may not respond quickly enough to the project managers, causing the project to run into a bottleneck.

 These aspects can affect the operational efficiencies of companies, especially when involved in long-term relationships.
 Scope creep is a risk in most projects.
 Most megaprojects fall victim to scope creep (see Megaprojects and Risk).
 Scope creep often results in cost overrun.
 A "value for free" strategy is difficult to counteract and remains a difficult challenge for even the most experienced project managers.